twoXes/awesome-structural-bioinformatics/README.md

 Books on Cheminformatics, Bioinformatics, Quantum Chemistry strangle the subject to sleep 😴 and command a wild price 🤑 for the naps they induce.

 Knoweldge should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.
 This book combats knowledge hodlers, and innovation stifflers by not being boring and old.
-Though we look at all the Machine Learning methods applied to Molecular Informatics, this is for the young of mind and young of spirit 🚼.
+Though we look at all the supposedly outdated Machine Learning methods applied to Molecular Informatics, this is for the young of mind and young of spirit 🚼.

 ## Other Free Books